Works team: Former Soviet Union

 A widespread works team system formed the basis of amateur sport in the Soviet Union, with virtually all workplaces and industries having sport teams.
 The system also provided the support for de facto professional athletes, who were employees of various non-sport agencies and enterprises and officially designated as amateurs.

 North America

 Bethlehem Steel F.C., which holds a record number of U.S. Open Cup wins, was the factory team of the Bethlehem Steel Corporation in Pennsylvania.
 The New York Red Bulls is a well-known company team in the US.

 Mexico

-One of the most popular teams in Mexico, Cruz Azul, is a works team owned by Cooperativa La Cruz Azul, S.C.L., an industrial cement company.
+One of the most popular teams in Mexico, Cruz Azul, is a works team owned by Cooperativa La Cruz Azul, an industrial cement company.
 The team was formed on 22 May 1927 by some of the company's workers.

 South America

 Argentina

 Several Argentinian clubs began life as the works teams of British-owned railway companies, including Rosario Central, Talleres de Córdoba, Ferro Carril Oeste, Club Ferrocarril Midland and Club Atlético Central Córdoba.
 Club Deportivo Mandiyú, also referred to as Mandiyú, is an Argentine football club, based in Corrientes, in the Province of the same name.
 The club was founded under the name "Club Deportivo Tipoiti" on 14 December 1952, by a group of textile workers from the Tipoiti textile factory in Corrientes, Argentina.
 Because the Argentine Football Association did not accept commercial company names, the club had to change its name to "Club Deportivo Mandiyú", which means cotton in the indigenous language of Guaraní.